fuzzybabybunny/microscope-orionjs/README.md

 ```
 ## Initial Impressions ##

 Great!
-Now that we've added all these packages, let's start up Microscope and see how fucked up we made everything.
+Now that we've added all these packages, let's start up Microscope and see how screwed up we made everything.
 ```
 meteor
 ```